amamory-verification/uvm-basics/noc-router/vips/hermes_pkg/docs/readme.md

 ![buffer full](master_buffer_full.png)

-Then, if we change the agent configuretion to:
+Then, if we change the agent configuration to:

 ```
   if( !acfg[hermes_pkg::NORTH].randomize() with {